-Preparation for Childbirth – This series of classes taken during the 6th or 7th month are designed to educate parents about the physical and emotional aspects of the birthing process.
+Childbirth Preparation – This series of classes taken during the 6th or 7th month are designed to educate parents about the physical and emotional aspects of the birthing process.
 Support person(s) are encouraged to attend and will learn their role as coach during labor.
-Total class duration is 8 hours and they are offered as a 2-week or 4-week series, weekdays or weekends.
+Classes taught by nursing educators of Penn State Health St. Joseph Breidegam Birthing Center.
 A tour of the Birthing Center is included.
 Class fee is $65 and may be covered by insurance.

 Click Here to Schedule this Class

-Introduction to Breast Feeding – The benefits of breastfeeding for babies, mothers and the family are numerous.
-This class is designed to help get breastfeeding off to a great start by dispelling myths, teaching evidence-based current information and some practical tips for the family.
+Breastfeeding Your Newborn – The benefits of breastfeeding for babies, mothers and the family are numerous.
+This class is designed to help get breastfeeding off to a great start by dispelling myths, teaching evidence-based current information and some practical tips for welcoming a newborn baby into the family.
 A doll would be helpful to bring to class.
 Support persons are welcome!
 Total class duration is 2 hours and they are offered on select Wednesday evenings.
 Class fee is $10 and may be covered by insurance.

 Breastfeeding Support: The Baby Bistro

 1st & 3rd Wednesday of the month: 10-11 a.m.